cahri/forminatere/README.md

 forminatere
 ===========

-Speed up CRUD interface creation while retaining flexibility
+Forminatere speeds up CRUD interface creation while retaining flexibility.

+*This is work in progress and documentation will come at a later stage :)*